 12 Simple Steps to Install WordPress Locally

 The first thing that I learn’t in WordPress was its installation process on localhost, unknown with the other unique features that it has.

 As I gone through step by step, learnt more interesting stuff, I realized it was not only a CMS but a great blogging platform as well.

 How it simply opens the online world for you to explore yourself.

 This post is dedicated to every beginner who has interest of doing s, need online exposure, wanna help others, seeking to start with WordPress.

 I hope at the end you will easily install WordPress on your system and play around with amazing CMS application to lift up your WordPress Blog or Website.

-Though this tutorial is about installing WordPress on WAMP, but that is where you can learn WordPress without any hassle.
+Though this tutorial is about installing WordPress locally on WAMP, but that is where you can learn WordPress without any hassle.
 Simple and easy.

 - WordPress is a free and open source blogging tool and a content management system based on PHP and MySQL.

 - To use WordPress you must have a server (WAMP, XAMP) installed on your machine for its working environment.
 Without a server you won’t be able to install WordPress.